unknownanonymouspaper/long-form-music/README.md

 | <audio controls preload=False><source src="audio/972457.mp3" type="audio/mpeg">Audio not supported by your browser.</audio> | <a href="https://www.audiosparx.com/sa/summary/play.cfm/crumb.31/crumc.0/sound_iid.979544">979544</a>| <a href="https://www.audiosparx.com/sa/summary/play.cfm/crumb.31/crumc.0/sound_iid.979695">979695</a>| <a href="https://www.audiosparx.com/sa/summary/play.cfm/crumb.31/crumc.0/sound_iid.979670">979670</a>| Totally rad 8-bit melodies and intense arps create that strong-willed throwback vibe. |
 | <audio controls preload=False><source src="audio/978661.mp3" type="audio/mpeg">Audio not supported by your browser.</audio> | <a href="https://www.audiosparx.com/sa/summary/play.cfm/crumb.31/crumc.0/sound_iid.972466">972466</a>| <a href="https://www.audiosparx.com/sa/summary/play.cfm/crumb.31/crumc.0/sound_iid.972983">972983</a>| <a href="https://www.audiosparx.com/sa/summary/play.cfm/crumb.31/crumc.0/sound_iid.973055">973055</a>| Pleasant strings create desire in this adamant scoring cue. |

+We found a fair ammount of 8-bit/chiptunes that were repeated in the training dataset.
+Still, our model does not memorize them.

-We even selected additional outstanding generations from the Song Describer Dataset prompts, and could not find memorization.
+We even selected additional outstanding generations from the Song Describer Dataset prompts, and **could not find memorization**.
 Those are the most interesting memorization candidates:

 | Generation by our model | Closest #1 | Closest #2 | Closest #3 | Prompt |
 | ----------------------- | ---------- | ---------- | ---------- | ------ |